valeoai/Franca/rasa/README.md

 ### Dataset Preparation

-To prepare your dataset for training and evaluation, refer to [dataset_rasa.md](rasa/dataset_rasa.md).
+To prepare your dataset for training RASA and evaluation, refer to [dataset_rasa.md](rasa/dataset_rasa.md).

 ---